grafana/agent/docs/rfcs/xxxx-backwards-compatibility.md

-Backwards compatibility means that a user can upgrade their version of Grafana Agent without needing to make any changes with the way they interact with Grafana Agent.
+Backwards compatibility means that a user can upgrade their version of Grafana Agent without needing to make any changes with the way they interact with Grafana Agent, provided that interaction is within scope of being covered by backwards compatibility.

 ### Scope of backwards compatibility

 The following will be protected by backwards compatibility between minor
 releases:

-- **User configuration**, including configuration files and the command-line interface.
+- **User configuration**, including configuration file syntax and the command-line interface.

 - **Versioned network APIs**, if any versioned APIs are introduced prior to the 1.0 release.